n8n-io/n8n-docs/docs/external-secrets.md

 ## Connect n8n to your secrets store

 1. In n8n, go to **Settings** > **External Secrets**.
-1. Select your store provider.
+1. Select **Set Up** for your store provider.
 1. Enter the credentials for your provider:
+	* HashiCorp Vault: provide the **Vault URL** for your vault instance, and select your **Authentication Method**.
+Enter your authentication details.
+If you're using a token, refer to HashiCorp's [Token management](https://developer.hashicorp.com/vault/tutorials/tokens/token-management){:target=_blank .external-link} documentation for information on getting your token.

 	* Infisical: provide a **Service Token**.
 Refer to Infisical's [Service token](https://infisical.com/docs/documentation/platform/token){:target=_blank .external-link} documentation for information on getting your token.
 If you self-host Infisical, enter the **Site URL**.

 	!!! note "Infisical environment"
 		Make sure you select the correct Infisical environment when creating your token. n8n will load secrets from this environment, and won't have access to secrets in other Infisical environments. n8n only support service tokens that have access to a single environment.

-	* HashiCorp Vault: provide the **Base URL** for your vault instance, and select your **Authentication Method**.
-Enter your authentication details.
-If you're using a token, refer to HashiCorp's [Token management](https://developer.hashicorp.com/vault/tutorials/tokens/token-management){:target=_blank .external-link} documentation for information on getting your token.
+1. **Save** your configuration.
+1. Enable the provider using the **Disabled / Enabled** toggle.

 ## Use secrets in n8n credentials